EV-Weight: Towards a New European Pop Car Category

 Affordable electric mobility:

-• Or supported with an innovative leasing concept allowing under 100€/month all included.
+• Supported with an innovative leasing concept allowing 100€/month including insurance.

 What are we creating?